learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 }
 ```

 You'll notice the name of the construction function `Sandwich` starts with a capital letter.
 This is important.
-Every constructor function starts with a capital letter, just like our class names in Ruby.
+While the capitalization of a function does not affect how it behaves, it serves as an important signal to our fellow programmers that this function should ONLY be used as a constructor.

 Next, we define the function to accept a whole bunch of parameters.
 When we create objects with this constructor function, we'll pass in the value of the properties we want our object to have.

 You'll also notice inside the body of the constructor function we're using `this`.
 In this case, `this` will refer to the current object being created.
-You can equally compare the usage here to the use of `self` inside of an initialize method in a Ruby class.
+For now it's ok to think about `this` being similar to Ruby's self.
+In this context, `this` refers to the object itself just like `self` does in Ruby.

 ## Creating Instance From Constructor